 If you have an allergy, be it nuts, perfumes, sesame seeds or tomatoes, it’s your task to be careful and watch out for the offenders.
 For travellers with allergies, this will be a significant culture shock.
 In Europe, nuts are commonly eaten in schools, public places, and restaurants.
 Also, perfumes are worn everywhere, and you cannot require other people to stop wearing them just because you have an allergy.
 It’s not because Europeans are less considerate.
 In general, Europeans are less allergic than Americans or Canadians.
 You’ll be hard-pressed to find someone with a life-threatening nut allergy.
 In contrary across the Atlantic, it seems that every classroom has a kid like that.
 In Europe, the situation is probably going to change for the next generation due to market flooding with GMO products, medication misuse, air and water pollution, electromagnetic and nuclear radiation, etc.

 The food packaging always contains allergy warning though.
 So always read the ingredient list and wrappers.
-Also, if you have a gluten sensitivity, you might find out that you have no problem with the digestion of wheat-flour products.
+Also, if you have a gluten sensitivity, you might find out that you have no problem with the digestion of European wheat-flour products.
 It’s due to a more natural processing of grain and less GMO in general.
-Also, Europeans don’t put shelf-life-prolonging chemicals into their bread.
-People buy fresh bread daily and you’ll find small bakeries everywhere.
-There is no need to use calcium propionate, propionic acid and such to keep the bread from mold and bacteria for many days.
+Also, Europeans don’t put shelf-life-prolonging chemicals into their bread, baked goods or dairy.
+People buy fresh bread and milk daily and you’ll find small bakeries everywhere.
+There is no need to use calcium propionate, propionic acid and such to keep the bread and cheese from mold and bacteria for many days.
 While in Europe, be prepared to buy fresh bread and pastry every other day.

 Fresh and delicious food